Holiday rentals in Somerset

 Great Coombe - panoramic views & lake

-KatherineRating, 5 stars1 day ago
+KatherineRating, 5 stars2 weeks ago

 We stayed as a family group of 6 adults and 3 kids over Easter.
 The location and view were beautiful as was the local area.
 We saw a woodpecker visiting the bird feeder several times which was a nice treat!
 Our trip was geared towards children’s activities and we had lots of choice of things to do in the local area within a 30-45 minute drive.
 The games room was a great bonus and provided hours of enjoyment for kids and adults alike.
 The house was very clean, tastefully decorated and well presented with a very well equipped kitchen.
 The downstairs living area was spacious and had ample seating so there was always somewhere to flop at the end of the day.
 Nicola was pro active and helpful and responded very quickly to any questions we had.
 Overall we had a lovely time at Great Coombe :-)